When Is the Best Time

 To avoid the crowds, October and April may be an option but bear in mind these are not the driest months.

-Most rain- and snowfall from April to August with minus degrees in the night.
-Day temperatures are ranging from 0-8°C/32-46°F. Although the area can be visited throughout the year, the roads to El Chalten can be cut off due to snow and ice.
-During winter, you have less daylight, roughly eight hours compared to summer with 14-16 hours.
+Most rain- and snowfall from April to August with minus degrees at night.
+Day temperatures range from 0-8°C/32-46°F. Although the area can be visited throughout the year, the roads to El Chalten can be cut off due to snow and ice.
+During winter, you have less daylight available, roughly eight hours, compared to summer, with 14-16 hours.

-Packing List - 7 Tips for the Hike
+Packing Checklist - 7 Tips for the Hike

 - First of all, waterproof hiking boots; hiking with wet feed ensures a cold afterwards.

-- Hiking Pools are pretty helpful for the steep ascent and descent.
+- Hiking pools are essential IMO for the steep ascent and descent.